 The wifi throughout the hotel was brilliant; one of the best/fastest connections I have ever experienced in a hotel, however the dim lighting in the room and lobby made for a terrible work environment.
 I found it virtually impossible to even make out the letters on my laptop keyboard while I was sat in the lobby, never mind sit and work for a long period of time.
 Thankfully I’d discovered Pog Cafe nearby where a lot of people were sat working on their own..

 Breakfast was disappointing, not just for the lack of vegetarian/vegan options, but in terms of quality and variety – you’d expect more from a 4 star establishment, and considering it’s steep cost of €18 per person.
 We tried it on the first morning, but this combined with the slow and shocking service, we chose to dine at (you guessed it!)
 Póg Cafe!
 PS – it opens at 7am, which is perfect for those who need to get to work for 9am! 😉

-This hotel is much larger than it appears to be from the street and location wise, I don’t think it gets much better than this!
+Trinity City hotel Dublin is much larger than it appears to be from the street and location wise, I don’t think it gets much better than this!
 Trinity College is just across the road and Temple Bar, Grafton Street and O’Connell Street are all within easy walking distance, as are Tara Street and Pearse DART (train) stations and Trinity and Westmoreland LUAS (tram) stops on the Green line.